Guide To Cooper Young Festival 2017

 Here are 25 essential things to know and pro-tips to help you make the most of the day.

-2. This year’s CY Fest Day is also a Memphis Tigers home football game, which kicks off at 11 a.m.
+2. This year’s CY Fest Day is again a Memphis Tigers home football game, which kicks off at 11 a.m. against UCLA – a big game.
 Gird your loins, midtown.

-3. This year, there are 435 vendors selling everything you can think of: arts, crafts, ceramics, jewelry, vintage stuff, clothes, t-shirts, food, Memphis stuff, and much more.
+3. This year, there are more than 400 vendors selling everything you can think of: arts, crafts, ceramics, jewelry, vintage stuff, clothes, t-shirts, food, Memphis stuff, and much more.

 4. It’s family-friendly, at least until the later afternoon.
 There’s a Kid’s Area with fun things for the little ones.
 Leave the pets at home, though.